No joke: Carnival, World Cup could hit Brazil growth in 2014

 Most cities and states have not yet confirmed whether they will go ahead with the holidays.
 But in Sao Paulo alone, it could mean six additional days off - all of which, by coincidence, would fall on weekdays.

-Brazil's biggest stock exchange operator, BM&FBovespa SA (BVMF3.SA), has said its trading calendar could be affected if the holidays are declared.
+Brazil's biggest stock exchange operator, BM&FBovespa SA , has said its trading calendar could be affected if the holidays are declared.

 Meanwhile, the thrill of hosting the World Cup for the first time since 1950, and rooting for Brazil to win a record sixth championship, means that even when people do show up for work, many will be furtively live-streaming games on their computers or phones.